gorkafraga/guidesbook/2-Analysis/GUIDE_MachineLearning.md

 Regularization restricts the model complexity to avoid **overfitting** the data (e.g., fitting noise, not being able to generalize).
 For instance, we can use low-dimensional PCA in discriminant analysis, or select a small number of voxels with a sparse penalty.
 If we do *too much* regularization, the models **underfit** the data, i.e., they are too constrained by the prior and do not exploit the data enough.

 In general the best tradeoff is a data-specific choice governed by the statistical power of the prediction task: the amount of data and our signal-to-noise ratio.
+The typical **bias-variance** problem: more variance leads to overfit , but too much bias leads to underfit.

 ##### *Nested-cross validation*
 How much regularization?
 A common approach is to use CV to measure predictive power for various choices of regularization and keep the values that maximize predictive power.
 With this approach the *amount of regularization* becomes a parameter to adjust on the data, thus predictive performance measured in the CV loop cannot reliably assess predictive performance.
 The standard procedure is then to refit the model on available data, and test predictive performance on new data: a *validation set*.